-Previous work describing bulk tank milk aerobic culture data for farms using a bedded pack system has primarily been limited to descriptive studies enrolling only composting bedded pack herds (Barberg et al., 2007b; Shane et al., 2010), with only one study directly comparing bacterial counts between composting bedded packs and freestall barns (Lobeck et al., 2012).
-The current study is the first the authors are aware of directly comparing bacterial counts of bulk tank milk between bedded packs (both composting and static) and tiestall barns, and the first one to describe a population of exclusively organic dairies.
+Previous work describing bulk tank milk aerobic culture data for farms using a bedded pack system has primarily been limited to descriptive studies enrolling only compost bedded-pack herds (Barberg et al., 2007b; Shane et al., 2010), with only one study directly comparing bacterial counts between CBP and FS barns (Lobeck et al., 2012).
 The six farms included in Lobeck et al. (2012) used mainly wood sawdust as bedding material (with one using wheat straw by‐product) as did the 12 farms in Barberg et al. (2007).
-This is similar to the current study, where three of five bedded packs used a combination of woodchips/shavings and straw/hay, and two used exclusively sawdust/shavings.
+This is similar to the current study, where three of five BP used a combination of woodchips/shavings and straw/hay, and two used exclusively sawdust/shavings.
 The six farms included in Shane et al. (2010) bedded with a variety of “alternative” organic materials, including straw by-products, soybean stubble, and oat hulls.
 In contrast to previous work, which evaluated milk culture results across the summer months (Barberg et al., 2007b) and year-round (Lobeck et al., 2012), the current study focused solely on sampling during the period when animals are primarily housed inside in Vermont.
 We were most interested in studying bulk tank milk bacteriology for these organic herds during the non-grazing season, as this is when these pastured-based farms need to house their animals inside.
 All herds included had excellent bulk tank milk quality; most (19/21) fell into the “low BTSCC” category as defined by Jayarao et al. 2004 with the remaining 2 in the “medium BTSCC” category.